Towards Efficient Methods in Medical Question Answering using Knowledge Graph Embeddings: Proposed Methodology

 \subsection{Entity Linking}

 We ran MetaMap on the 2,019 COVID-QA and 1k PubMedQA questions revealing 1,897 and 2,782 entities resp.
 Among them, 1,837 and 2,694 were common with the pre-trained KGEs.
 Only 1,452 and 2,078 entities had definitions in the metathesaurus and were chosen for homogenization.
-MetaMap had the following settings: suppress all numeric concepts (\textit{--no\_nums ALL}), only unique acronyms (\textit{-u}) and no derivational variants (\textit{-d}).
+MetaMap had the following settings: suppress all numeric concepts, unique acronyms only (retain the most relevant acronym in case of multiple matches based on the context) and no derivational variants (consider only exact matches with UMLS concepts and not derived word forms).
 These settings led to the least noise in the linking process and ultimately best performance for our models.
 We also use a custom \footnote{released alongside code} acronym and concept exclusion list, which was curated after studying the vanilla linker outputs.
-Numbers were excluded from the linking process since it is known that BERT does not deal with numbers well \citep{wallace2019nlp}.
+Numbers were excluded since it is known that BERT does not deal with numbers well \cite{wallace2019nlp}.